-Individuals who hold the NYS Training and Technical Assistance Professional Coach designation (T-TAP Coach) and/or the Pyramid Model Practice Based
+Individuals who hold the NYS Training and Technical Assistance Professional Coach designation (T-TAP Coach) issued by the New York Association for the Education of Young Children (NYAEYC) and/or the Pyramid Model Practice Based

 Coaching endorsement are currently eligible to participate with EIP to provide coaching.
 Visit our T-TAP coaches page to see a list of participating coaches.

 The child care provider will contact an approved coach to schedule an initial assessment meeting.
 At this meeting the coach and coachee

 (child care provider) will determine a common understanding of the child care program and to develop a strength-based, effective coaching plan that

 addresses areas for learning and program improvement.
 During this meeting the coachee prioritizes their initial goals and actions, with the

 understanding that adjustments to the plan may be necessary.